Gender pay transparency

 The business case for pay transparency

 In recent years, there has been an upward global trend in the implementation of new legal measures aimed at addressing pay equity.
 This trend continues to gather pace as more and more jurisdictions turn their focus to tackling this issue.
-It is now a business imperative to understand existing obligations, as well as those on the horizon, and to consider how pay equity and transparency developments impact on your talent strategies.
+Employers need to understand existing obligations, as well as those on the horizon, and to consider how pay equity and transparency developments impact on talent strategies.

 Adoption of the EU gender pay transparency directive